lneuendorf/cfb-win-probability/README.md

 - lacking post-snap penalty modeling
 - lacking some team specific tendency features (historical onside kick counts, go rates...)

+metric ideas:
+- sharp ration adapted to this context, to capture risk and expected value in one metric. football_sharpe = E[WP_after - WP_baseline] / std_dev_WP_after where WP_baseline is the avg eWP across all decisions

 Todo
 - create tests of each of the model functions to enusre they are returning logical probabilites / values